updatedlinux/updatedlinux.github.io/README.md

 * [Linux:](https://updatedlinux.github.io/recipes/linux/) A whole world of recipes related to Linux.
 * [Windows:](#) A whole world of recipes related to Windows.
 * [Cloud Computing:](https://updatedlinux.github.io/recipes/openstack/) The most interesting thing in the house, recipes to survive in the OpenStack world and Amazon Web Services.
+* [Crypto Concurrency:](https://updatedlinux.github.io/recipes/crypto/) All about the world of Crypto (BTC, LTC, DASH, ETH).

 **What do I expect in exchange for this?**